ArnaudBarre/tsl/README.md

 ## Custom rules

-Writing custom rules is part of the core value of tsl.
+Writing custom rules is part of the core values of tsl.

 Rules run on the TS AST, which is less known than ESTree but allows to query type information for a given node with `context.checker.getTypeAtLocation(node)`.
 Use [ast-explorer.dev](https://ast-explorer.dev/#eNo9zEEKwjAQheGrxLdSKG5ctV5AcO9qNiEdQmSYCUlVpPTuTSl0+72fN0Mw4O2/voaS8oQOucH0z3xAaBBMqwlfxeKZ8GARcz8rMp4Ilztpy6xlM6lzBPEaPz7yi0tNpoTB9X23b/vtM+m48Y10wbIChCAraw==) to explore the AST.
 To explore type information, use [ts-ast-viewer](https://ts-ast-viewer.com/).